What is neurodiversity and neurodivergence?

 When neurodiverse learners feel a sense of belonging, they are more likely to actively participate and engage with their learning.

-Read more about the Learner agency workshops
+Read more about the Learner agency workshop series

 Developing Learner Agency Educator Pathway